AI4EU-Graphene/AI_Kafka_Final/README.md

-# ⚡ Smart AI Energy Dashboard
+# ⚡ Smart AI Energy Kafka Pipeline

 A real-time Kafka-powered AI pipeline for forecasting electricity demand, anomaly detection, and interactive analysis using an LLM.
 Inspired by EirGrid’s Smart Grid Dashboard.